-Title: Purpose: Pre-Examination Meeting - Notice of Review: 19/00752/PP - Site To North West Of 10 Crompton Way North Newmoor Irvine To agree the process for determination of a Notice of Review by the Applicant in respect of a planning application refused by officers under delegated powers.
-Recommendation: That the Local Review Body agree the process for the determination of the Notice of Review.
+Title: Notice of Review: 19/00752/PP - Site To North West Of 10 Crompton Way North Newmoor Irvine Purpose: To submit, for consideration of the Local Review Body, a Notice of Review by the applicant in respect of a planning application refused by officers under delegated powers.
+Recommendation: That the Local Review Body hear on specified matters and thereafter continue the Notice of Review for determination.